 You can vacation at any of the resorts available to Disney Vacation Club members, depending on how many points you have available.
 You can borrow points from the year to come, or save up points from one year to use within two years.

 Every year, you pay a portion of the costs toward the upkeep of your home resort according to how many points you own.
+If you no longer want to continue your timeshare, you can always hire the services of companies offering timeshare cancellation services.

 Cost Savings When You Buy a Disney Membership